appgate/sdpctl/docs/sdpctl_configure_signin.md

 ## sdpctl configure signin

-Sign in and authenticate to Appgate SDP Collective
+Sign in and authenticate to Collective

 ### Synopsis

-Sign in to the Appgate SDP Collective using the configuration file created by the 'sdpctl configure' command.
+Sign in to the Collective using the configuration file created by the 'sdpctl configure' command.
 This will fetch a token on valid authentication which will be valid for 24 hours and stored in the configuration.

 ```